mmatyas/pegasus-docs/docs/themes/example-flixnet.md

     Using negative margins kind of feels like a hack though, so depending on the situation you might prefer to use simple width/height properties.

 !!! note
-    The screenshots are stored under `screenshots`, which is a regular JavaScript `Array`.
+    The screenshots are stored under `assets.screenshots`, which is a regular JavaScript `Array`.
 If it's empty, `screenshots[0]` will be `undefined`, and setting an `undefined` value as the `source` of an Image will produce a warning in the log.
 Setting it to an empty string, however, will not, so appending `|| ""` as a fallback will silence the warning.

     An alternative solution could be is to use `screenshots` as a `model` in eg. a ListView, and the Image as delegate.
 You could then further extend it to periodically change the current visible screenshot.